 The Boston Junior Derby season will be divided into three sessions throughout the year, each lasting approximately three months.
-Sessions will be held in the Fall: Sept-Dec and Spring: Feb-May.
+Sessions will be held in the Fall (September-December) and Spring (February-June).

 Boston Junior Derby is delineated into a total of three levels.
 New skaters begin at Level 0 which will be a three month session teaching basic skating skills.
 Following Level 0, skaters can progress into Younger or Older skater group depending on their age.
 At this point they will become full league members, pick a derby name, and be expected to contribute to the league through participation, fundraising, and league events.

 In addition to fostering a good attitude, resiliency, and coachability, coaches at Boston Junior will teach a number of skills depending on the Level.